 PBT is an advanced form of radiotherapy used for the treatment of complex and hard-to-treat cancers in children and adults.
-Currently, patients have to travel abroad for PBT, but from 2018/19 patients will benefit from local access to this advanced treatment at The Christie and from 2020 at UCLH, with potentially better outcomes and a lower risk of longer term side effects.
+Currently, patients have to travel abroad for PBT, but from 2018 patients will benefit from local access to this advanced treatment at The Christie and from 2020 at UCLH, with potentially better outcomes and a lower risk of longer term side effects.

 In the floors above the PBT centre we are developing Europe’s largest blood disorder treatment centre and a short stay surgical service.